 Old-fashioned divinity candy is even yummier with a hint of refreshing orange zest and bits of crunchy pistachios.
 Store-bought versions just can’t compare! —Lorri Reinhardt, Big Bend, Wisconsin

 Recommended: 32 Fabulous Easter Desserts

 - 1/2 cup water

 - Place egg whites in bowl of a stand mixer; let stand at room temperature 30 minutes.
 Meanwhile, line two 15x10x1-in. pans with waxed paper.

-- Slowly add hot sugar mixture in a thin stream over egg whites, beating constantly and scraping sides of bowl occasionally.
+- Slowly add hot sugar mixture in a thin stream to egg whites, beating constantly.
 Add orange peel and vanilla.
-Beat until candy holds its shape, about 5-6 minutes.
-(Do not overmix or candy will get stiff and crumbly.)
+Beat until is very thick, about 5-6 minutes.
+(Do not overmix, or candy will stiffen and crumble.)
 Immediately fold in pistachios.

 - Quickly drop mixture by tablespoonfuls onto prepared pans.
 Let stand at room temperature until dry to the touch.
-Store between layers of waxed paper in an airtight container at room temperature.
-Yield: 4 dozen.
-(1-1/3 pounds).
+Store at room temperature between layers of waxed paper in an airtight container.
+Yield: about 4 dozen (1-1/3 pounds).

 Originally published as Orange-Pistachio Divinity in Taste of Home Christmas Annual Annual 2014